 Marker-Based Augmented Reality

-This technology is supported by a variety of devices and is the simplest to implement and produce.
-It makes use of natural feature tracking which recognizes distinctive images or objects as markers to trigger a response.
+Various devices support this technology and are the simplest to implement and produce.
+It uses natural feature tracking, recognizing distinctive images or objects as markers to trigger a response.

 When such markers are identified, additional content such as text, animations, images, and sounds are overlaid on real-world objects.
-Marker-based AR can also redirect users to landing pages or videos as when scanning QR codes or logos.
+When scanning QR codes or logos, marker-based AR can also redirect users to landing pages or videos.

 Markerless Augmented Reality

 Markerless AR does not require visual markers to produce results.
-Users are free to visualize products almost anywhere and interact more with the virtual projections.
-However, it can only be run on select devices and is more difficult to develop.
+Users can visualize products almost anywhere and interact more with the virtual projections.
+However, it can only be run on select devices and is more challenging to develop.

-Markerless AR can place detailed 3D objects onto an active environment.
-It is the backbone of IKEA Place and all the filters on social media.
+Markerless AR can place detailed 3D objects in an active environment.
+It is the backbone of IKEA Place and all social media filters.

 Pros and Cons of Using AR for Product Visualization

 Product visualization through AR gives consumers the closest possible feel of items without visiting a physical store.
-They get the chance to explore their options in-depth, compare products more effectively, and even see how these look on their bodies or living spaces.
+They can explore their options in-depth, compare products more effectively, and see how they look on their bodies or living spaces.

-Empowering customers with this level of control improves their overall shopping experience.
-In turn, you enjoy higher conversion rates and sales.
+Empowering customers with this level of control improves their overall shopping experience, leading to higher conversion rates and sales.

-Of course, there are a couple of things you have to consider before diving into AR.
+Of course, you must consider a few things before diving into AR.

 The biggest concerns that arise from this are security breaches and privacy threats.
-Since anyone on the internet has access to the source code, such AR apps are more vulnerable to cyberattacks.
+Since anyone on the internet can access the source code, such AR apps are more vulnerable to cyberattacks.

 Additionally, AR technology comes at a high price.
-The intricacies involved in developing AR-based applications require high-level skills so you should expect more expensive professional fees.
+The intricacies of developing AR-based applications require high-level skills, so you should expect more expensive professional fees.

 Conclusion

 AR has its fair share of drawbacks and advantages.
-However, the resounding consensus is using AR for product visualization is a good investment, especially when implemented correctly.
+However, the consensus is that using AR for product visualization is a good investment, primarily when implemented correctly.

-In a time when most of our every day is spent on the web, it’s no longer just an option to provide excellent service on online channels.
-Seamless and empowering experiences are a must to drive conversions and nurture customer relationships.
+In a time when most of our every day is spent on the web, providing excellent service on online channels is no longer just an option.
+Seamless and empowering experiences must drive conversions and nurture customer relationships.

 Revisit your marketing plan and see how AR can improve your sales funnel.
-Visualize how you would want your products to be presented and let your developers do the rest.
-Trust us, you won’t regret it
+Visualize how you want your products presented and let your developers do the rest.
+Trust us, you won’t regret it.